Phonics at the Discovery School

 At The Discovery School we believe that learning to read and establishing a love of books is an essential part of being a literacy learner.
-Therefore we value the importance phonics has in the development of early reading and early writing.
-We aim to deliver high quality, phonics lessons within Early Years Foundation Stage and Key Stage One and also phonics in Key Stage Two to support children where necessary in reading and writing.
+Therefore, we value the importance phonics has in the development of early reading and early writing.
+We deliver highly effective phonics lessons within Early Years Foundation Stage and Key Stage One via daily lessons, supported by good quality, consistent resources.
+Children in Key Stage Two continue to be supported with their basic acquisition of phonics where necessary.
+Phonics is also used to teach spelling in Key Stage One and Key Stage Two.

-The organisation of Phonics teaching across The Discovery School varies with each Year group.
 Approaches to teaching phonics are reviewed and refreshed regularly in order to follow the needs of each cohort and class of children.
-However our objectives remain the same:
+However, our objectives remain the same:

 The focus for this phase is getting children to tune into different sounds.
 They will play games which allow them to identify sounds from the environment and also make different sounds with their voice.

-‘Sound talking’ is introduced.
+‘Sound talking’ is introduced, also called 'say it fast' and 'break it down'.
 Although the children do not see any written letters on the page they are taught to break simple words down into their component sounds and also put the sounds together to form a word.
-Eg
+Eg:

 Cat = c-a-t